integralfx/MemTestHelper/README.md

 ### Stop at (%)
 Automatically stop each instance as they hit the coverage number entered in the textbox.
+Checking "Total" will use the total coverage rather than each MemTest instance's coverage.

 ## To-do
 * Be able to stop after x number of errors